kheiden-com/easy-oidc-flow/README.md

 `/login`
 `/callback`

-So make sure that your flask app doesn't define these routes, or an error will be thrown.
+Make sure that your flask app doesn't define these routes, otherwise an error will be thrown.

 ## References